What can an HRA reimburse?

 - The date of purchase

-This category would include any qualifying medical expenses employees must pay out-of-pocket before they meet their plan’s annual deductible or out-of-pocket maximum.
+This category includes any qualifying medical expenses employees must pay out-of-pocket before they meet their plan’s annual deductible or out-of-pocket maximum.
 Some examples are psychiatric care, diagnostic services, physical exams, and chiropractic care.

-This group also includes smaller expenses like several over-the-counter drugs.
+This group also includes smaller healthcare expenses, such as several over-the-counter medications and items.
 These can include:

 - Cough syrup